PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Entities-Search/quickstarts/entity-sdk-java-quickstart.md

        ///...
        ```

-   3. `intercept` İşlevi içinde, isteğiniz için değişkenler oluşturun. İsteğinizi `Request.Builder()` derlemek için kullanın.
-Abonelik anahtarınızı `Ocp-Apim-Subscription-Key` üstbilgiye ekleyin ve istek nesnesine dönün `chain.proceed()` .
+   3. Within the `intercept` function, create variables for your request.
+Use `Request.Builder()` to build your request.
+Add your subscription key to the `Ocp-Apim-Subscription-Key` header, and return `chain.proceed()` on the request object.

        ```java
        //...